ajay-k-24/BSE-WEB-PAGE-AJAY-K/index.md

 # First Milestone

 My first milestone was setting up the arduino editor, and the gmail trigger with adafruit io.
 I did this by going to zapier and setting a gmail trigger to connect to gmail.
+I then ran several tests to make sure that the trigger worked, by sending multiple emails to myself.
+I got some error messages but eventually, it worked.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ma9xcj7Ukk0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>